 The ASID Medalist award recognizes members and partners who have demonstrated outstanding service to ASID, have provided significant contributions to the interior design profession, and have made significant contributions that have enriched the human experience.
 This award is bestowed as Medalist, Honorary Medalist, and Educator Medalist.

-The Medalist award is granted on the basis of a candidate fulfilling two of the following three criteria, each of the two criteria to count for 50% in the scoring:
+The Medalist award is granted to candidates who fulfill two of the following three criteria.
+Each of the two criteria will count equally in the scoring:

 1. Outstanding service to the chapter and to the profession of interior design in one or more the following:

 - Serving as a chapter officer

 - High level of participation in committee work

 - Genuine commitment to advancing the goals and/or strategic plan of the chapter or Society

 - Significant contribution to chapter service, projects or programs

 2. Significant local, regional, or national contributions to the interior design profession in one of more the following: